Paul1nh0/jsh/README.txt

+      # jsh - A JavaScript Fuzzing Harness.
+      ((and a collection of other useful resources))

       # This Project is NOT maintained!
-# I Will Not answer any issues, or write a proper usage wiki.
+      # I Will Not answer any issues, or write any proper usage wiki other then this readme file.
       # I am only open sourcing this for the community benefit.

-# JSH - A JavaScript Fuzzing Harness.
-# provided here are examples of usage with
+# provided here are examples of usage with:

-      domato (a modified version of the first release..) & dharma (both licensed [provided here]),
+      * domato (a modified version of the first release..) & dharma (both licensed [provided here])

-# but you can run any generator with this setup.
+            ((but you can run any generator | mutator with this setup.))

+      * some of my own costum generators, mutators & dictionaries.

+# makes use of the psutil python module ((only on windows)) (that is licensed [not provided here]).

 # as per my usage this was very stable and fast.

+why didn't i use bugid or something from mozilla or some other open source stuff?

+  * because i wanted something that would fit my needs..

+  * because this runs faster (less actions and analysis), and i didnt have much resources.

+  * its very easy to see that a crash is not exploitable (null ptr assertion etc) directlly from asseambly..

-a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but linux (and macos) support is provided as well (under the /unix directory).
+this was mostly implemented for automating windows ((i know its hard to believe..)), but linux (and macos) support is provided as well
+( under the /automation_unix directory ).

+the /mutation directory is my own js mutator, its not documented but you can read the code to modify it for your needs.

+RUNNING:

+<< MACOS >>
-to use on macos you would have to run the program as such (exampled here chromium-asan):
+(exampled here chromium-asan):

-      for any other web browser see the content of 'somebrowser.app' and adjust the commandline at run.py to launch the application):
+      for any other web browser see the content of 'somebrowser.app' and adjust the file run.py (where its commented..) to launch the application:

             on one terminal: